openharmony/docs/en/readme/netwowk-management.md

 // Each httpRequest corresponds to an HttpRequestTask object and cannot be reused. let httpRequest = http.createHttp();
 // Subscribe to the HTTP response header, which is returned earlier than httpRequest.
-You can subscribe to HTTP Response Header events based on service requirements. httpRequest.on('headersReceive', (data) => {
+You can subscribe to HTTP response header events based on service requirements. httpRequest.on('headersReceive', (data) => {
     console.info('header: ' + data.header);
 });